akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 For coordination among systems it is often necessary to distribute messages to all, or one system of a set of interested systems in a cluster.
 This pattern is usually called publish-subscribe and this module solves this exact problem.
-It is possible to subscribe to topics and receive messages published to that topic and it is also possible to broadcast or anycast messages to subscribers of that topic.
+It is possible to broadcast messages to all subscribers of a topic, or send a message to an arbitrary actor that has expressed interest.

+Cluster Publish-Subscribe is intended to solve the following problems:

 * How do I broadcast messages to an interested set of parties in a cluster?
-* How do I anycast messages to a member from an interested set of parties in a cluster?
+* How do I send a message to a member from an interested set of parties in a cluster?
 * How to subscribe and unsubscribe for events of a certain topic in the cluster?

 ### Persistence